plugpress-io/cf7-styler-for-divi/readme.txt

 **Q: Do you provide support?**

-A: Yes, we provide support through our documentation and support channels.
+A: Yes, we provide support through our documentation and support channels at divipeople.com.

 == Screenshots ==